pixie-io/docs.px.dev/content/en/04-tutorials/01-pixie-101/07-kafka-monitoring.md

 - A single `order` topic.
 - One producer: the `order` service publishes messages to the `order` topic.
 - Two consumers: the `shipping` and `invoicing` services consume messages from the `order` topic.
-The `shipping` service is able consume the order messages at the rate they are produced.
+The `shipping` service is able to consume the order messages at the rate they are produced.
 The `invoicing` service is slower and unable to consume the order messages at the rate they are produced.

 ::: div image-xl relative
 <svg title='' src='use-case-tutorials/kafka/kafka-microservice-app.png'/>